Understanding cancer screening

 Screening programmes can save lives from cancer.
 But not all cancers can be screened for, and screening tests are not perfect.

 Knowing your body and what’s normal for you can help you to notice any unusual changes that could be signs of cancer.
-Even if you have been screened for breast, cervical or bowel cancer, if you notice any unusual or persistent changes in your body, it’s is important that you go and see your doctor.
+Even if you have been screened or are going for screening soon, if you notice any unusual or persistent changes in your body, it’s is important that you go and see your doctor.

 Why isn't screening available for all cancers?

-Screening programmes can only be set up for a particular cancer type if it will save lives without too much risk.
-For the current UK bowel, breast and cervical screening programmes there is evidence that this is the case.
+Screening programmes can only be set up for a particular cancer type if it will save lives without harming too many people.
+For the current UK bowel, breast and cervical screening programmes there is evidence that benefits outweigh the harms.